Xiansssss/MyBlog/Some stuff I thought might help you/youtube_Coderize编程规范.md

-title: every principled coder should know
-date: 2023-5-25
-tags:

-- something you should know

-categories:
-- something you should know

 ---

-- ```
   Welcome the 7 deadly sins of programming
   Hi there, there are what I would consider to be seven deadly sins when it comes to programming.
   Things that will grind your code quality into dust if you don't heed their lessons.